SaltMountainMusic/Mangle/README.md

 # Mangle
-Slice and dice ML models with math in ComfyUI
+Slice and dice ML models with math in ComfyUI.
+Coming soon.